-Theta Carinae is the most prominent star in IC 2602, an open cluster of stars in Carina that is sometimes called the Southern Pleiades because it resembles the famous Pleiades (Seven Sisters) cluster in the Taurus constellation.
+Theta Carinae is the most prominent star in IC 2602, an open cluster of stars in Carina that is sometimes called the Southern Pleiades because it resembles the famous Pleiades (Seven Sisters) cluster, also known as Messier 45, in the Taurus constellation.

 υ Carinae (Upsilon Carinae)

 Upsilon Carinae is another double star in the constellation.
 It consists of a white A-type supergiant and a blue-white B-type giant that are separated by five arc seconds in the sky.
 The apparent magnitudes of the two stars are 3.01 and 6.26 respectively.
 The star system is 1,623 light years distant.

 ω Carinae (Omega Carinae)